vk-cs/terraform-provider-vkcs/docs/data-sources/backup_provider.md

 # vkcs_backup_provider

-Use this data source to get backup provider info
+Use this data source to get backup provider info **New since v0.4.0**.

 ## Example Usage